webtranslateit/webtranslateit/README.md

 * Then, run:

     `rake gems:install`

 * Copy/paste your api key from Web Translate It and run:

     `script/generate webtranslateit --api-key your_key_here`

   The generator does two things:

-  * It adds a auto-configured `config/translation.yml` file using Web Translate It’s API.
+  - It adds a auto-configured `config/translation.yml` file using Web Translate It’s API.
-  * It adds `require 'web_translate_it/tasks' rescue LoadError` to your `Rakefile`
+  - It adds `require 'web_translate_it/tasks' rescue LoadError` to your `Rakefile`

-## Rake tasks provided
+### Rake tasks provided

-The gem provides 3 rake tasks.
+There are 3 rake tasks.

     rake trans:fetch:all